Quark-diquark potential and diquark mass from Lattice QCD: determination using the spin triplet sector

 To obtain the charm quark mass using the spin triplet sector, we start with replacing $\tilde V^{{\rm fit}}_{{\rm PS}}(r)$ in the Schr\"odinger equation \Eq{eq:Schrodinger_eq_radial} by $\widetilde{V}^{{\rm fit}}_{V}(r)=\widetilde{V}^{\rm fit}_{0}(r)+\frac{1}{4}\widetilde{V}^{\rm fit}_{\sigma}(r)$.

 We use the pre-potential fit to Series \rmII in \Sect{Meson_Num}.
-Then the spin-orbit averaged P-wave excitation pre-energy is obtained by incorporating the centrifugal potential as was demonstrated in \Eq{eq:pre-schroedinger} for the spin singlet sector. \Fig{ccbar_V_num} shows the numerical solutions for the spin triplet wave function.
-We find a good agreement between the numerical solutions of the Schr\"odinger equation and the LQCD data, particularly for Series \rmII and Series \rmIII.
+Then the spin-orbit averaged P-wave excitation pre-energy is obtained by incorporating the centrifugal potential as was demonstrated in \Eq{eq:pre-schroedinger} for the spin singlet sector. \Fig{ccbar_V_num} compares the V channel numerical solutions to the NBS wave function where we find a good agreement.

 Next, we replace $M_{{\rm T}} - M_{{\rm PS}}$ by $2M_{{\rm AV}}-M_{{\rm S}}-M_{{\rm V}}$ in \Eq{charm_mass} where we have neglected the small contribution from the tensor interaction.
-Then, by substituting the P-wave pre-excitation energy into \Eq{charm_mass}, we get charm quark mass $M_c=1.667(80)$ GeV, which is about 6\% smaller than that for the singlet sector.
-This slight difference may be due to the tensor force neglected in the this work.
-The energy level of $2^{++}$ state ($\chi_{c2}$ meson) needs to be taken into account to offset the effect of the tensor interaction.
+Then, by substituting the P-wave pre-excitation energy into \Eq{charm_mass}, we get charm quark mass $1.604(76)$ GeV, which is consistent with that from the singlet sector within the statistical error.
+Note that for better precision, the energy level of $2^{++}$ state ($\chi_{c2}$ meson) needs to be taken into account to offset the effect of the tensor interaction.